Travel Advisory for Republic of Cuba

 Entry & Legal Compliance

-- Passport Validity Needed: 6 months beyond arrival date
+- Passport Validity Needed: 6 months beyond arrival date, or 3 months beyond planned departure date.

 - Blank Pages Required: 2

-- Dual Citizenship Policy: Not legally recognized; Cuban-born citizens treated as Cuban nationals.
+- Dual Citizenship Policy: Not recognized; Cuban-born dual nationals are treated as Cuban citizens and must use Cuban passports for entry/exit.

 Emergency Contacts